 Looking like Jesus in character means considering how we treat others, how we live when no one's looking, and prioritizing the things he prioritized like maturity, rest, holiness, family, community, generosity and mission.
-We'll know this is happening by the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+We'll know this is happening by the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 Looking like Jesus in competence means being able to actually do what he did.
 That shows up through skills like teaching, healing, pastoring, prophecy, evangelism and disciple-making.
+Don't worry, we'll define what we mean about these terms as we go along.

-A good disciple is rooted in relationship: with God, ourselves, others and Creation.
-The Fall compromised those relationships, and the result is poverty\-physical, emotional, relational and spiritual.
+A good disciple is rooted in relationship: with God, ourselves, others, and Creation.
+The Fall compromised those relationships, and the result is poverty-physical, emotional, relational, and spiritual.
 We all suffer from poverty, and the only solution to that brokenness is the power of Jesus' death and resurrection to put all things in right relationship again.
 God's plan is restoration.

 What's that mean for a disciple?
-A disciple fights poverty by actively maturing in relationship with Jesus (UP), actively discipling others (IN) and reconciling what has been broken around us (OUT).
+A disciple fights poverty by actively maturing in relationship with God (UP), actively discipling others (IN) and reconciling what has been broken around us (OUT).
 Disciples follow Jesus' lead of taking care of the under-resourced at cost to ourselves and our earthly idols.
 What an honor.